-A candidate must declare if they are standing for any other elections in New Zealand at these triennial elections.
+A candidate must declare if they are standing as a candidate in any other triennial local government election in NZ in 2022.
 This is shown at the top of the profile statement but does not count as part of the 150 word profile.